- ABOUT US

 From home video game systems to hospital monitoring equipment, computer systems are part of every aspect of contemporary culture.
 Computer scientists and engineers design, build and improve these systems, finding new applications for sophisticated technology.
 As a computer science and engineering major at UC Davis, you'll receive a solid background in engineering fundamentals that will allow you to adapt to newly introduced systems and methods; you'll also have the chance to work with well-respected researchers on projects that represent the cutting edge of computer science today.

-Computer science and engineering graduates are prepared to do further work in hardware, software or electronics, either in industry or post-graduate study.
+Computer science and engineering graduates are prepared to do further work in hardware, software, theory or electronics, either in industry or post-graduate study.

 Contact: firstname.lastname@example.org, (530) 752-7036